+• The definition of this term is wholly adopted from the United Nations Convention on the Use of Electronic Communications in International Contracts, 2005, in particular Article 4(b).

+Data message

-- The definition of this term is wholly adopted from the United Nations Convention on the Use of Electronic Communications in International Contracts, 2005, in particular Article 4(b). - "Data message" means information generated, sent, received or stored by electronic, magnetic, optical or similar means, including, but not limited to, electronic data interchange. - The definition of this term is wholly adopted from Article 2(a) of the UNCITRAL Model Law on Electronic Commerce and Article 4(c) of the UN Electronic Communications Convention, with exclusion of the words "electronic mail, telegram, telex or telecopy." - The scope of this Arrangement/Agreement does not cover whole spectrum of data message as defined in the Article 2(a) of the UNCITRAL Model Law on Electronic Commerce, but is limited to trade-related data and documents in electronic form.
+- The definition of this term is wholly adopted from Article 2(a) of the UNCITRAL Model Law on Electronic Commerce and Article 4(c) of the UN Electronic Communications Convention, with exclusion of the words "electronic mail, telegram, telex or telecopy." - The scope of this Agreement/Framework Agreement does not cover whole spectrum of data message as defined in the Article 2(a) of the UNCITRAL Model Law on Electronic Commerce, but is limited to trade-related data and documents in electronic form.